Partially treated sewage released into Willamette River

 - NRA host taunts Parkland teens: 'No one would know your names' if classmates were still alive

-State officials say Monmouth should have notified the public on Sunday without waiting for the state to tell them.
+State officials say Monmouth should have notified the public March 18 without waiting for the state to tell them.

 Information from: Statesman Journal, http://www.statesmanjournal.com